poissonconsulting/chk/README.md

 CC0](https://img.shields.io/badge/License-CC0-blue.svg)](https://creativecommons.org/publicdomain/zero/1.0/)
 <!-- badges: end -->

-`chk` is an R package for developers to check user-supplied inputs to their functions.
+`chk` is an R package for developers to check user-supplied function arguments.

 It is designed to be simple, customisable and fast.